leadlineit/ansible-role-bareos_fd/README.md

 ```

 The variables above are optional.
 They don't have a default value, so if you don't define them - tasks using them will be skipped.
-You can set only some of them, or not set at all (in this case, you will simply install Bareos Storage with default configuration).
+You can set only some of them, or not set at all (in this case, you will simply install Bareos-FD with default configuration).

 You can install and adjust Percona XtraBackup for MySQL bkp with: